edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 An event must have at least one reading.
 Events are associated to a sensor or device – the “thing” that sensed the environment and produced the readings.
 Readings represent a sensing on the part of a device or sensor.
 Readings only exist as part of (are owned by) an event.
 Readings are essentially a simple key/value pair of what was sensed (the key - called a [ResourceName](../../../general/Definitions.md#resource)) and the value sensed (the value).
 A reading may include other bits of information to provide more context (for example, the data type of the value) for the users of that data.
 Consumers of the reading data could include things like user interfaces, data visualization systems and analytics tools.

 In the diagram below, an example event/reading collection is depicted.
 The event coming from the “motor123” device has two readings (or sensed values).
 The first reading indicates that the motor123 device reported the pressure of the motor was 1300 (the unit of measure might be something like PSI).

-!!! edgey "EdgeX 2.0"
-    In EdgeX 2.0, Value Descriptors have been removed.
-The ResourceName in a reading provides an indication of the data read.
-The other properties of that were in Value Descriptor (min, max, default value, unit of measure, etc.) can all be obtained from the Resource (in core metadata's resource properties associated to each Resource which are associated to a device profile) by ResourceName.
-ValueType property is also provided in the Reading so that the data type of the value is immediately available without having to do a lookup in core metadata.

 ![image](EdgeX_Event-Reading.png)